-Jade plants are resilient and lovely plants, and because they are so easy to grow, some may grow to the size where jade plant pruning is needed.
-While jade plants do not need to be pruned, knowing a little about pruning jade plants can keep a plant to an acceptable size.
+Jade plants are resilient and lovely plants and, because they are so easy to grow, some may grow to the size where jade plant pruning is needed.
+While jade plants actually do not need to be pruned, knowing a little about pruning jade plants can keep a plant to an acceptable size.
 Below you will find tips for how to prune a jade plant properly.

 How to Prune a Jade Plant

 The first thing to consider when deciding if you should trim your jade plant is to ask: does your jade plant really need to be pruned?
 Typically, jade plant pruning is done only on older, overgrown plants.
 Pruning jade plants is not necessary for the health of the plant and is done only for aesthetic reasons.
 Be aware that any time you prune a plant you are exposing the plant to potential bacterial damage, which could weaken or even kill the plant.
 While the risk of damage due to jade plant trimming is minimal, you still need to think about it when deciding if your jade plant really needs to be pruned.

 If your jade plant does need to be trimmed, start by mentally picturing which branches you would like to remove.
 You should never remove more than 20 to 30 percent of the branches on the plant when pruning jade plants.